SamuelWhitton/natural-daina/README.md

 ### Method Generics

 Method generics allow the output type of a method to be based on the inputs.
-The following example method **identity** simply returns the input as output.
+The following method **identity** simply returns the input as the output.
 ```
 [] {
     *{